Room Addition Permit Requirements in Kansas City, MO

 Plan review & approval

-Typical processing time in Kansas City: About 6 weeks.
+Typical processing time: about 6 weeks.
 Plan review examiner checks drawings for code compliance.

 Week 11+